-Do you have an interest in a specific occupation?
+Do you have an interest in a specific job or occupation?
 Want to know more about what the role involves, where the job opportunities are and how best to access these jobs?

 Breaking the process down into smaller steps can help you get the information you need: